 - Guidance notes on using the videos for both ToTs and Teacher Cascade Trainings are currently being developed and will be made available soon on this page.

 Videos can also be found on the Unlock Literacy Blended Learning Programme site.This is an exciting new supplement, and a way to bring the literacy “classroom instruction” strategies to participants of the Blended Learning Program.

 Another option is to incorporate the Teacher Training videos within the Coaching Package training.
 This would be especially valuable if the Coaching Training is used as a stand-alone training, to expose coaches to best practice for classroom instruction around literacy strategies.

-Unlock Literacy is World Vision International's literacy programme that incorporates the project model called Literacy Boost.
+Unlock Literacy (UL) is World Vision International's literacy programme.
+It includes literacy improvement tools from the project model known as Literacy Boost (LB) developed by Save the Children, with whom WVI partnered in a pilot of LB across 17 World Vision national offices.
 Literacy Boost is a copyrighted tool designed, developed, and owned by Save the Children.